How to Use Continuity Engine For Ransomware Mitigation

 Summary

-In this knowledge base article, we will explore the value of hardening a Continuity Engine deployment for ransomware.
+In this knowledge base article, we will explore the value of using Continuity Engine for ransomware mitigation.
 It will explain the current market conditions, why hardening adds more value to your deployment and the recommendations on you need to do ensure your applications are fully recoverable from ransomware.

 More Information